 The project will involve extensive collaborations between the following universities and organizations : University of Amsterdam (Netherlands), University of Vienna (Austria), Panteion University of Social and Political Sciences (Greece), Jagiellonian University (Poland) and Royal Holloway University of London (UK).
 Across all universities we have formed multidisciplinary supervisory teams with the participation of political scientists and political/social psychologists, cognitive and developmental neuroscientists and social scientists.

-In addition, each Doctoral Candidate will undertake a period of secondment with one of our associate partners : the European Youth Parliament, the Joint Research Centre of the European Commission, Gallup International, and Counterpoint Global.
+In addition, each Doctoral Candidate will undertake a period of secondment with one of our associate partners : the European Youth Parliament, the Joint Research Centre of the European Commission, Gallup International, Counterpoint Global, Democracy Next and Public First.